-My name is Dr Fabian Jankowski, and I am a Postdoctoral Research Associate at the Jodrell Bank Centre for Astrophysics at The University of Manchester in the UK.
+My name is Dr Fabian Jankowski, and I am a Research Associate at the Jodrell Bank Centre for Astrophysics at The University of Manchester in the UK.
 The main focus of my research is currently the MeerTRAP project at the 64-element MeerKAT telescope array in South Africa, in which I search for fast radio transients, such as Fast Radio Bursts (FRBs), radio pulsars, and radio-emitting magnetars.

 I specialise in astrophysics, radio astronomy, and high energy astroparticle physics.
 I hold a PhD degree from the Centre for Astrophysics and Supercomputing at Swinburne University of Technology in Melbourne, Australia, and a diploma degree from Humboldt University, Berlin, Germany, in collaboration with DESY Zeuthen.